chasingTheRate/Prize-Math/README.md

 ![Alt text](/Images/howToPlay.PNG?raw=true "Home")

 After a predetermined number of questions are answered correctly, the app changes to a “Bonus Mode” where the user is presented with another round of math questions.
-The Bonus Mode can be complicated by including a timer and/or “Complications”.
+The Bonus Mode can be complicated by including a timer and/or “Complication”.
 "Complications" are button animations that make selecting the number buttons more difficult.
 “Gravity” and “Orbit” are shown below:

 ![Alt text](/Images/gravity.PNG?raw=true "Gravity") ![Alt text](/Images/orbit.PNG?raw=true "Gravity")